 At times, students may require mental health services that reach beyond the scope of practice of the Marshall University Counseling Center.
 In such situations, we provide appropriate referrals to community resources, while still providing support for students along the way.
-We are sensitive to the fact that some students require greater needs than others, and we do are best and within our ethical duty, to balance this reality with our responsibilities as a university counseling center.
+We are sensitive to the fact that some students require greater needs than others and we do our best, within our ethical duty, to balance this reality with our responsibilities as a university counseling center.

 If we believe that a student’s needs for services go beyond our ability to meet these needs, we will offer referral information for treatment providers, agencies, or organizations that might be able to meet this need.
 If a student or parent has questions about the center’s scope of practice, they are encouraged to contact the Director at 304-696-2269 or e-mail email@example.com

-Students symptomology and functioning is assessed and they are placed in one of the following four levels.
-The services level help to provide a scope and plan of care, and a severity level for counselors.
-All students all provided treatment plan goals and objectives that guide treatment.
+Student symptomatology and functioning is assessed and they are placed in one of the following four levels.
+The service levels helps to provide a scope and plan of care and a severity level for counselors.
+All students are provided treatment plan goals and objectives that guide treatment

-- Outreach and consultation for students, as well for University organizations, student groups, faculty and staff on mental-health-related topics
+- Outreach and consultation for Marshall students, organizations, student groups, faculty, and staff on mental-health-related topics.

 - Testing/evaluation for disability claims, custody claims, or other legal proceedings